PIMCO Short Term Municipal Bond Exchange-Traded Fund (NYSEARCA:SMMU) Sees Strong Trading Volume

-PIMCO Short Term Municipal Bond Exchange-Traded Fund (NYSEARCA:SMMU) saw strong trading volume on Tuesday .
-49,568 shares traded hands during trading, a decline of 39% from the previous session’s volume of 81,700 shares.The stock last traded at $51.36 and had previously closed at $51.38.
+PIMCO Short Term Municipal Bond Exchange-Traded Fund (NYSEARCA:SMMU) shares saw unusually-strong trading volume on Monday .
+Approximately 383,800 shares were traded during mid-day trading, an increase of 357% from the previous session’s volume of 83,969 shares.The stock last traded at $51.28 and had previously closed at $51.30.

 PIMCO Short Term Municipal Bond ETF, formerly PIMCO Short Term Municipal Bond Strategy Fund, is an exchange-traded fund.
 It is designed to be appropriate for investors seeking tax-exempt income.
 The Fund consists of a portfolio of primarily short duration, bonds which carry interest income that is exempt from federal tax and in some cases state tax.